 Sister Anna, however, thinks female converts should try first to find someone from their own background:

 “I believe marriage with someone from the same culture – like two converts from the same country – is much easier to manage than cross-cultural marriages.”

 Generally, however, male converts are much less common than females, so the chances are that a female Muslim convert will marry someone who was born Muslim.

-Also, many female converts become Muslim after they have got married to a Muslim man, or meet their Muslim husbands-to-be before converting.
+Also, many female converts become Muslim after they have gotten married to a Muslim man or after they have met their Muslim husband-to-be before converting.

 Sister Anna and her husband had to overcome certain cultural differences in the early days of their marriage, as they came from completely different backgrounds: